antaldaniel/danielantal.eu/content/english/post/2020-04-16-regional-opendata-release/index.md

 authors = ["Daniel Antal, CFA"]

-tags = ["CEEMID", "open-data", "music-demand"]
+tags = ["CEEMID", "open-data", "music-demand", "European Music Observatory"]

+projects = ["CEEMID", "opendata"]

 summary = "In the preparation to make the CEEMID available as an open-source data integration platform and as a source of open data for the European Music Observatory, the first regional dataset was published today."

 # Featured image
 [image]
   # Caption (optional)
-  caption = "Staying home or going to work?
-Visualization by Daniel Antal"
+  caption = "Six years of regional data visualized"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight